Skip to main content

 January

-New Year’s Day (January 1): A day to celebrate the start of a new year, making plans and resolutions.
-Many people spend time with family and friends to share wishes for the coming year.
+New Year’s Day (January 1): A day to celebrate the start of a new year, making plans and resolutions with family and friends.

-UN Korean Entry Day (January 8): A day to remember the sacrifices and contributions of United Nations forces who entered Korea during the Korean War to provide support.
+UN Korean Entry Day (January 8): A day to remember the contributions of UN forces who entered Korea during the Korean War.

 February

-February 8 Declaration of Independence (February 8): In 1919, Korean students studying in Tokyo, Japan, declared Korea’s independence.
-This event served as a precursor to the March 1 Independence Movement.
+February 8 Declaration of Independence (February 8): Korean students studying in Japan declared independence, a precursor to the March 1 Independence Movement.

 March